insarlab/MiaplPy/docs/steps_guide.md

 In this step full network of wrapped phase series will be inverted using non-linear phase linking methods including EVD, EMI, PTA, sequential_EVD, sequential_EMI (default) and sequential_PTA.
 It will process the data in parallel by dividing the subset into patches.
-You may set the number of workers in configuration file `miaplpy.multiprocessing.numProcessor` depending on your processing system availability which will be the number of parallel jobs.
+You may set the number of workers in configuration file `miaplpy.multiprocessing.numCores` depending on your processing system availability which will be the number of parallel jobs.
 All options begining with `miaplpy.inversion.*` are used in this step.
 Patch size is the dimension of your patches, for example 200 by 200 as default. ministack size is the number of images used for inverting